 Your energy supplier has put its prices up

-If your gas or electricity supplier increases its prices, they should tell you at least 30 days before the change takes place, unless:
+If your gas or electricity supplier increases its prices, they should tell you in a reasonable amount of time before the change takes place, unless:

 - you're on a 'staggered tariff', where your contract contains set price increases on set dates (you won't get a reminder)

 - you're on a 'tracker' tariff, where your prices will go up and down to follow something else, such as a stock market (you won't get any notice)